 “You’re a second-year medical student, and it’s very common to think you have every disease you’re currently learning about.
 I wouldn’t worry about it,” she said.

 I knew I wasn’t panicking over courses and exams.
 Like the feisty Louisiana woman I was raised to be, I demanded a full workup and lab testing.
 It turned out my instincts were right on the money.
 I had an actual, diagnosable condition: Graves’ disease.

 If I hadn’t advocated for my own health and demanded that testing, conventional medicine doctors would have just dismissed me and I may never have got a diagnosis.1

 Understanding how to advocate for yourself when making health care decisions is important for women to get the best care.
-Not only are your health concerns often dismissed as being in your head like mine were, most of the science behind many standards of conventional medical care do not include women.
+Not only are your health concerns often dismissed as being in your head like mine were, but most of the science behind many standards of conventional medical care also do not include women.

 I’m about to give you the tools you need to advocate for your own health and get to the root of your symptoms.

 Women’s Health Self-Advocacy